Haffenreffer Museum of Anthropology

 Collection Management Policy

 The Haffenreffer Museum of Anthropology's Collections Policy establishes policies for acquisitions, loans, deaccessions, and other collection management issues.
 It affirms that HMA shall be in full compliance with laws and regulations, both domestic and international, governing the transfer of ownership of objects and their movement across political boundaries; and that it shall continue to meet the highest ethical standards in all of its activities.
 As such, it is a living and changing document that responds, over time, to changes in the ways that museums interact with the communities they represent and in which they are situated, as well as to changes in the legal, ethical, and professional standards that govern museums, our fields, and the collections that we curate.
+HMA is also subject to and follows the policies of Brown University.

 Accessing the Collection or Archive

-All responsible researchers shall have access to the collection for legitimate research and study, subject to guidelines described in the Research Access Request/Collection Access Form and by limitations of normal operating hours, exhibition requirements, available study space, and the Haffenreffer Museum of Anthropology’s staff availability.
+All responsible researchers shall have access to the collection for legitimate research and study, subject to guidelines described in the Research Access Request/Collection Access Form and by limitations of legal restrictions, normal operating hours, exhibition requirements, available study space, and the Haffenreffer Museum of Anthropology’s staff availability.

 To request access, please download, complete, and email the form to HaffenrefferMuseum@brown.edu.